alextelespanwork/git-cheats/README.md

 1--to install angular-cli-ghpages package (used for building and displaying your webpage on github):
 * npm i -g angular-cli-ghpages

-!!!You're only able to use the angular-cli-ghpages CLI if you have a /dist folder.
-If you do, you can then run:
-* ngh
+* npm i --save-dev angular-cli-ghpages

 2--to build the Angular project
 * ng build --prod

-3--to build the angular project for github
+3--to build the angular project for github using angular cli
 * ng build --prod --base-href https://alextelespanwork.github.io/my-cool-proj/

+4--!!!You're only able to use the angular-cli-ghpages CLI if you have a /dist folder.
+If you do, you can then run:
+* ngh
+* ngh --no-silent  (this spits out more logging)

+-- In order to see your page after you've built it, go to your project on github => Settings => Options => Github Pages => Change the Source to gh-pages branch

 # GIT Cheats